MvO-Codurance/Json2Xml/GenerateJson/README.md

 # Generate JSON
 Simple tool to efficiently generate (and optionally zip) a JSON file containing an arbitrary number of serialised items.
+Supports the generation of very large files by streaming the output, thus keeping the memory usage small and consistent.

 ## Example Execution
 ```